 Best Community Colleges in New Mexico

 Interested in a community college in the Southwest?
-New Mexico is a fairly large state, but its network of community colleges is robust enough to ensure that a large percentage of the population stays within reach of a quality education.
+New Mexico is a fairly large state, but its network of community colleges is robust enough to ensure that a large percentage of the population lives within reach of a quality education.

 If you're deciding where to earn your education, it can help a lot to know which schools are statistically the best community colleges in New Mexico.
-We've crunched the numbers and ranked the top New Mexico community colleges on a series of metrics that includes affordability, flexibility and student success -- check out the list below.
+We've crunched the numbers and ranked the top New Mexico community colleges on a series of metrics that includes affordability, flexibility and student success — check out the list below.

 New Mexico Junior College (Hobbs)

 Founded in 1965, New Mexico Junior College is an NMICC member institution in the southeastern corner of the state that educates approximately 2.250 students each year.
 As a comprehensive community college, NMJC offers academic majors as well as professional development training and career-focused certificate programs.

 The catalog of associate degree programs at NMJC leans heavily toward Associate of Applied Science (A.A.S.) plans, but Associate of Arts (A.A.) and Associate of Science (A.S.) programs are also available.
 Certificate programs in subjects like accounting, criminal justice, welding and early childhood education can take anywhere from one to four full-time semesters to complete.

 The city of Hobbs has a population of around 37,000 — a great size for a college town.
 Gaming enthusiasts can place their bets at Zia Park Casino Hotel and Racetrack, which also features some of the area's top restaurants.